IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Bounds in terms of the IR kinematics

-We now proceed to impose our bound.
-As discussed, the expected behavior of the ray/phase velocity of a gapless mode in a conformal superfluid in $D=3$ is that it runs from the limiting value $c_s^2 = 1/2$ at zero momentum to $1$ at infinite momentum.
-Here however the gap has the effect of slowing down the mode to a crawl at momenta ${\bf p}^2 \ll m^2$, instead allowing $\alpha^2({\bf p})$ in this regime to be practically unbounded.
-To provide a bound on $\alpha^2({\bf p})$, the physically meaningful condition is to demand the ray velocity ${\bf v}^2$ to remain below $c_s = 1/2$ for sufficiently low momenta.
+As discussed, we expect the velocity of a gapless mode in a conformal superfluid in $D=3$ to run from the limiting value $c_s^2 = 1/2$ at zero momentum to $1$ at infinite momentum.
+As usual, we will assume that the running of this speed is strictly positive, corresponding to a stable system.
+Therefore, to provide a bound on $\alpha^2({\bf p})$, the physically meaningful condition should be to demand that velocities remain below $c_s^2 = 1/2$ for sufficiently low momenta, and below $c=1$ for high momenta.
+With this in mind, a relevant question is which notion of velocity makes it possible to capture the analyticity bound \eqref{bound-xi} through a sharp, momentum-independent condition.
+In the following, we show that such a momentum-independent condition can be found for the velocity ${\bf v}$ defined from the acoustic vector $N^\mu$.